How climate change impacts extreme weather across America

 Droughts will be more frequent and more intense

 Like much of the world, climate change is making droughts more likely and more severe in the United States, according to C2ES.
 Even areas that don't experience precipitation shortfalls will struggle with increased water demands and faster evaporation as temperatures rise.
-During the drought of 2012, a full 81% of the contiguous United States endured abnormally dry conditions or worse.
+Recent studies suggest that the Western U.S. is in another drought after experiencing the worst megadrought—unusually severe period of drought lasting at least 20 years—of the last 1,200 years between 2012 and 2016.

 The Southwest will be hit particularly hard by climate-induced drought